Jyothikamalesh/DLC_Extreme/capsnet/README.md

 ###DISCLAIMER#####

 This is an open source implementation of a modification of Hinton's CapsNet.
-It has been heavily inspired from the codes of Xifeng Guo.

-It is open source and completely free! but DOES NOT COME WITH ANY WARRANTY!

-If you use it!
-Please Fork it!